aromano2/DscLcm/README.md

 * **OutputPath** The output path for mof files to be stored.

 * **DeleteMofWhenDone** Specifies whether or not to cleanup the resulting meta.mof file

+#### Example
+* This command will remove the partial configuration 'test partial' on the target, 'localhost'

+        Remove-LcmPartialConfiguration -CimSession localhost -PartialName 'test partial'

 ### **Set-LcmPartialConfiguration**